qmaruf/pedestrian-detection/system design.md

 In the second task, we locate the pedestrian from this video (https://youtu.be/XWfemvW-Jto).
 We have used opencv video capture module to extract frames and successive frame difference along with `findContours` module to locate moving pedestrians.
 Later, using `pointPolygonTest` we have determined whether a pedestrian is inside/outside of a designated area. `python code2.py` will detect these pedestrians and show the frames one by one.
 A sample frame is like the following one.
+Red dots represent pedestrians who are outside the zebra crossing.

 ![frame_00099](https://user-images.githubusercontent.com/530250/106085736-760f2b80-616c-11eb-8245-125e442e0def.jpg)